Pragyat-Nikunj/Password-Generator/README.md

 ## Project Overview

 A simple and customizable password generator built with React.
 This application allows users to generate secure passwords with adjustable length and options to include numbers and special characters.
+The password generation uses cryptographically secure random values and provides a password strength indicator.

 ## Features

-- Generate random passwords
+- Generate random, secure passwords
 - Adjustable password length (6-100 characters)
 - Option to include numbers
 - Option to include special characters
+- Ensures at least one number/special character if selected
+- Cryptographically secure random password generation
+- Password strength indicator (Too Weak, Moderate, Good, Strong)
 - Copy generated password to clipboard
 - Responsive and modern UI